 Find out more: Foundation Year (Social Sciences)

-You will learn through a mix of lectures, tutorials, workshops, innovative e-learning techniques and directed self-study.
+Students on this Finance degree will learn through a mix of lectures, tutorials, workshops, innovative e-learning techniques and directed self-study.
 As well as our links with the ACCA, you will benefit from regular presentations from guest lecturers representing many aspects of the profession.
 Throughout your course, you will get practical experience of the accounting, auditing, and general software packages you will use after you graduate – another skill to add to your CV.